Dymstro/nova-chatmix-linux/README.md

 ## License

-This project is licensed under the EUROPEAN UNION PUBLIC LICENSE v.
-1.2 (EUPL)
+This project is licensed under the Zero-Clause BSD license